Regulatory actions for March 13, 2025

 March 13, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Ecential Robotics, Femasys, Lifeward, Paragonix Technologies, Perfuze, Spineart.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Atsena, Celltrion, Geron, Maat, Orphelia.

 Briefs